|

 THE BFG

-(based on the book by Roald Dahl).
+The BFG (based on the book by Roald Dahl).

 Clarion Productions, tours and West End seasons (Aldwych, Albery and Playhouse Theatres).